renatosuero/vimschool/content/basics/navigatingext.md

 date =  2018-02-03T10:32:00-00:00
 weight = 7
 +++
-We have a lot of possibilities/keys to move into the files without we need to use mouse.
-Because these keys and combinations that we don't leave our hands from keyboard.
+We have a lot of possibilities/keys to move into the files without we need to use the mouse.
+Because these keys and combinations that we don't leave our hands from the keyboard.
-We'll divide it in some parts, just to facilitate the structure.
+We'll divide it into some parts, just to facilitate the structure.

 ## Screen or File
 When we are working in big files, sometimes we are writing in the bottom of the screen.
 Vim has a solution for us =).
 Now we'll know the keys to move the screen.